 But there still are arguments about that from the second-language community.
 The thought among some experts on English language learning is that such teaching may help native speakers, but it isn’t beneficial to those who don’t already know English.

-No, they are not, but it appears that they are wrong; or partly wrong.
-They fear that teaching students to focus on sounds instead of meaning will derail things for kids who need to be intensely focused on meaning.
-They also, again quite rightly, point out that those phonics studies reviewed by the various panels did not include English Learners; therefore, we can’t use that evidence to determine what is best for such kids (seems like a fair argument to me).
+Are they crazy?
+No, they are not crazy, but it appears that they are wrong; or at least partially wrong.
+Their fear is that teaching students to focus on sounds instead of meaning will derail things for kids who need to be intensely focused on meaning.
+They also, again quite rightly, point out that those phonics studies reviewed by the various panels did not include English learners; therefore, we can’t use that evidence to determine what is best for such kids (seems like a fair argument to me).

-However, phonics research on English Learners has been accumulating for the past decade (I’m in the middle of meta-analyzing that), and it seems evident now that such teaching is beneficial to those kids, too.
-Phonics not only appears to improve the decoding of English Learners, but this decoding advantage carries over to comprehension as well.
+However, phonics research on English learners has been accumulating for the past decade (I’m in the middle of meta-analyzing that), and it seems evident now that such teaching is beneficial to those kids, too.
+Phonics not only appears to improve their decoding, but this decoding advantage carries over to comprehension as well.

 Leave me a comment and I would like to have a discussion with you!